 Ellen, “Time to clean me up and prep tea, need to check on my roast beef.”

 Tea comes and goes, cocktails assembled at six thirty.
 The girls like their routines.
-The nature of conflict resolution, plus Houston, offers enough variety.
+The nature of conflict resolution, plus businesses in Houston, offers enough variety.
 When they are at home, it’s relaxing for the twins to float along in the lazy river way of the Crescent City.